Kristina01111000/Drws_site/README.md

 -> nutrition page ->>> waiting on response from him
 -> yoga page (3 documents in email)->>> need to start -> Holistic advice page ->>> need to make changes from document in email

+for tabulator:
+make colors match the logo (likek on personhood score) make the links open up in a new tab